pantheon-systems/solr-power/README.md

 To begin, install the plugin as per normal.
 If you are installing on Pantheon, you will need to [enable the Apache Solr add-on](https://pantheon.io/docs/articles/sites/apache-solr) before you can enable the plugin.

+Also, if you are running on Pantheon, you will need to use the plugin's administrative UI to post in your `schema.xml` file.
+The default which is included with the plugin is a good place to start, but you are free to experiment with your own modifications.
+You must post the schema in each environment to finish initializing the index.
+If you're not seeing content going in, it's likely because your schema hasn't yet been posted.
+You can ignore this if you are running your own Solr infrastructure.

 1. Index your existing content by going to the plugin options screen and clicking "index content".
-2. Replace the core search widget with the one from this plugin.
-3. Content will now be indexed automatically by cron.
+2. New content will now be indexed automatically by cron.
-4. See the examples/templates directories for interface implementation starters.
+3. See the examples/templates directories for interface implementation starters.

 This plugin is under active development, so please create issues [on GitHub](https://github.com/pantheon-systems/solr-for-wordpress) for any bugs you encounter.